tobiscode/disstans/docsrc/examples/example_1.rst

 Building the network
 ....................

-First off, we instantiate a :class:`~geonat.network.Network` object:
+First off, we instantiate a :class:`~disstans.network.Network` object:

 .. doctest::

-    >>> net = geonat.Network("LVC")
+    >>> net = disstans.Network("LVC")

-We now use the ``station_df`` dataframe to loop over the paths of the downloaded files, get the name and location of the stations, create :class:`~geonat.timeseries.UNRTimeseries` objects, and if they meet some quality thresholds (see :attr:`~geonat.timeseries.Timeseries.reliability` and :attr:`~geonat.timeseries.Timeseries.length`), we create a :class:`~geonat.station.Station` object, add the timeseries, and then add it to the network:
+We now use the ``station_df`` dataframe to loop over the paths of the downloaded files, get the name and location of the stations, create :class:`~disstans.timeseries.UNRTimeseries` objects, and if they meet some quality thresholds (see :attr:`~disstans.timeseries.Timeseries.reliability` and :attr:`~disstans.timeseries.Timeseries.length`), we create a :class:`~disstans.station.Station` object, add the timeseries, and then add it to the network:

 .. doctest::